Planning your next trip to the area where your ancestors lived 1,000 to 20,000 years ago may be magical; it was for me.

 The last photo shows where most of the people in the world who share my mtDNA live.
 These are the areas in yellowish orange.
 Once again, most of the females who share my mt DNA currently, live in Russia, next, in northern Germany, the Baltic states and in Scandinavia.

-For those of you interested in delving deeper into your ancestral roots than just basic genealogical research, go to www.geographic.com, order the Geno 2.0 DNA testing kit, submit you cheek swab and find out who you are and the path of your ancestral migration through the centuries.
+For those of you interested in delving deeper into your ancestral roots than just basic genealogical research, I strongly recommend the Genographic Project.
+Order the Geno 2.0 DNA testing kit, submit you cheek swab and find out who you are and the path of your ancestral migration through the centuries.

 The following is a short video explaining the The Genographic Project.
-Would love to hear your feedback on this post; nothing like "out of the box" trip planning ideas!!
+I would love to hear your feedback on this post; nothing like "out of the box" trip planning ideas!